James Butler (running back): Hamilton Tiger-Cats

 On February 15, 2023, it was announced that Butler had signed a two-year contract with the Hamilton Tiger-Cats.
 In 2023, he played in 17 regular season games where he recorded 235 carries for 1,116 yards with seven touchdowns and 61 receptions for 527 yards with one touchdown.
 In the 2024 season, he began the season as the starter, but was eventually replaced by Greg Bell.
 Butler played in 11 regular season games where he had 110 rush attempts for 522 yards and two touchdowns along with 45 receptions for 372 yards and one receiving touchdown.
 As a pending free agent, he was released early on January 9, 2025.

 BC Lions (second stint)

 On January 9, 2025, Butler re-signed with the Lions, immediately following his release from the Tiger-Cats.
 On September 18, 2025, Butler was placed on the Lions' 1-game injured list.
 He rejoined the active roster on September 25, 2025.
+He played in 17 regular season games where he had 229 carries for 1,213 yards and a league-leading 11 rushing touchdowns.
+He also had 46 receptions for 439 yards and one receiving touchdown.
+In the West Semi-Final, Bulter had seven carries for 25 rushing yards and two catches for 26 receiving yards as the Lions defeated the Calgary Stampeders.
+In the West Final, he recorded 101 yards from scrimmage from 17 touches, but the Lions lost to the Saskatchewan Roughriders.

+As a pending free agent entering the 2026 season, it was announced on January 29, 2026, that Butler had signed a two-year contract extension with the Lions.

+On July 30, 2026, Butler was placed on the Lions' reserve roster after suffering a foot injury during the team's week 8 matchup against the Toronto Argonauts.
+He rejoined the active roster on August 7, 2026.